2021 BICYCLE FATALITIES IN IOWA

 In March, Stotser’s relative filed a lawsuit against Price and a second driver, Alexander Nielsen, in Black Hawk County District Court.
 The suit alleges that after the first collision, Price left Stotser in a vulnerable position to be struck by another vehicle, a Kia Sportage driven by Nielsen.
 Nielsen, who immediately called 911, wasn’t charged.

-1. Jermey Ray Williams, 43, of Newton, was killed at 4:30 a.m. in the 8000 block of U.S. Highway 6 in Jasper County.
+1. Jermey Ray Williams, 43, of Newton, was killed at 4:30 a.m. on January 6, 2020 in the 8000 block of U.S. Highway 6 in Jasper County.
 Williams was riding the bike eastbound between Kellogg and Newton when he was struck by a semi, which was traveling in the same direction.
 “There may have been a small light on the front of the bicycle,” Halferty of the Jasper County Sherrif’s office said.
 “As far as to the rear, his clothing was dark, and, at this point, we have not identified anything reflective.”
 Melvin Ties, the Newton man driving the semi, was not anticipated to face charges.

 2019 BICYCLE FATALITIES IN IOWA

 1. Brandon Scott Fitzgerald, a 14-year-old from Keokuk was the person killed in an incident with a bicycle in Keokuk Monday night, April 1.
 Keokuk PD says Fitzgerald was riding his bicycle and holding onto a car, which was driven by an adult male.
 As Fitzgerald was being pulled, he fell off of the bike, and hit the pavement.
 He was taken to Unity Point Hospital, where he later died.